twhy/omnilock-supply-mode/README.md

 ### 5. View Transactions in Explorer
 Every successful transaction will be logged in terminal.

-Copy the transaction hash and view it Testnet Explorer: https://pudge.explorer.nervos.org/ .
+Copy the transaction hash and view it in Testnet Explorer: https://pudge.explorer.nervos.org/ .

 ## A Full Example
 ```